 - It serves the purpose of multitasking by serving various functions simultaneously.

-- It supports multiple users to access the same system resource but by using different terminals for operation.
+- It supports multiple users accessing the same system resources but using different terminals for operation.

 - It has its own application support (to download and install applications) and customized keyboards.

-- Linux distros provide live CD/USB to their users for installation.
+- Linux distros provide a live CD/USB to their users for installation.

 Q #6) Explain LILO?

-Its major advantage is that it allows the fast bootup of Linux when installing in the MBR.
+Its major advantage is that it allows the fast bootup of Linux when installed in the MBR.

-Its limitation lies in the fact that it is not possible for all computers to tolerate modification of MBR.
+Its limitation lies in the fact that all computers can’t tolerate modification of the MBR.

 Q #7) What is Swap space?

-Answer: Swap space is the amount of physical memory that is allocated for use by Linux to hold some concurrent running programs temporarily.
-This condition usually occurs when RAM does not have enough memory to support all concurrent running programs.
+Answer: Swap space is the amount of physical memory that is allocated for use by Linux to hold some concurrently running programs temporarily.
+This condition usually occurs when the RAM does not have enough memory to support all concurrently running programs.
 This memory management involves the swapping of memory to and from physical storage.

 There are different commands and tools available to manage the Swap space usage.